PDM4AR/exercises/docs/01-helloworld.md

 Then update via `make update`, if your OS does not support Makefiles, you can run the commands from the terminal directly by copying them from the Makefile.
+It could be that you have to commit the merge of the incoming updates from the template repository.

 # Exercise1 - Lexicographic comparison [Not graded]